-The world's most luxurious airport
+Qatar's Hamad International: World's most luxurious airport?

 Barry Neild/CNN

-Every gleaming surface of its lavish departure and arrival areas is spotless.
+Every gleaming surface of its lavish departure and arrival areas is spotless -- even before Covid fears were on the scene.
+Recent passengers say cleaning staff can be seen everywhere.

 The destination is completely quiet, too.
 Beyond Islamic calls to prayer which are made five times a day, HIA is a silent airport.

 There are no jarring announcements to disturb the calm, and at certain times it's so quiet you could hear a pin drop.
-Not that you'd find so much as a dropped pin in this hyper-clean place..
+Not that you'd find so much as a dropped pin in this hyper-clean place.

 It's a majestic structure.